riscv-software-src/riscv-config/docs/source/quickstart.rst

 RISCV_CONFIG for Developers
 ===========================

 Clone the repository from git and install required dependencies.

-Note, you will still need python-3.7.0 and pip.
+.. note::  you will still need python-3.7.0 and pip.
   If you are using `pyenv` as mentioned above, make sure to enable that environment before performing the following steps.

 .. code-block:: bash